-Background and purpose: Canceling surgery imposes the high cost of the healthcare provider system and wasted many energy and time from the patient and the care team.
-Therefore, this study examined the extent and reasons of canceling of surgeries in one of the hospitals affiliated to Shahid Sadoughi University of Medical Sciences 2020.
+Background: Canceling surgery imposes the high cost of the healthcare provider system and wasted many energy and time from the patient and the care team.

 Results: Among 8654 planned surgeries, 0.9% were cancelled.
 The highest frequency of surgical cancellation is associated with general surgery, and the highest rate of surgical cancellation is associated with the ENT specialty.
 The highest cancellation rate was 1.82% in August 2018 and 2.87% in February 2019.
 The lack of preparation of patients and patients did not require surgery was the main and worst reason for discontinuing surgery, respectively.